-We run Discretionary Housing Payments (DHPs) and Council Tax Discretionary Relief (CTDR) schemes to for city residents who need help with their housing costs or council tax.
+We run Discretionary Housing Payments (DHPs) and Council Tax Discretionary Relief (CTDR) schemes for city residents who need help with their housing costs or council tax.

 What are Discretionary Housing Payments (DHPs)?